-From 2013 through 2016 we aggressively targeted water main improvements for fire flow purposes, meaning replacement of pipes, not just cleaning and lining old pipes.
-We completed a hydraulic model analysis in 2016, and we redirected our efforts to target and replace leak prone pipes, the pipes installed circa World War II.
-We are currently in year 3 of a 20 year water main cleaning and lining program.
+From 2013 through 2016, we aggressively targeted water main improvements for fire flow purposes, meaning replacement of pipes, not just cleaning and lining old pipes.
+We completed a hydraulic model analysis in 2016, and we redirected our efforts to target and replace leak prone pipes, especially the leak-prone pipes installed circa World War II.
+We are currently in the construction phase of year 7 water projects of a 20-year water main cleaning and lining program.

 The City utilized a pipe renewal needs forecasting software program to provide a long-range calculation of the anticipated pipe replacement quantities required to keep pace with the expected end of useful service life of pipe assets in the distribution system.
-The results take the form of a customized pipe replacement needs distribution curve for the City's pipe assets showing graphically, by pipe type, how much replacement is required annually.
-The results of the analysis indicate that the City should be renewing approximately 4 to 5 miles of water main pipe per year, which is supported within the FY2020-FY2024 Capital Improvement Plan (CIP).
+The results take the form of a customized pipe replacement needs distribution curve for the City's pipe assets showing by pipe type how much replacement is required annually.
+The results of the analysis indicate that the City should be replacing or cleaning and lining approximately 4 to 5 miles of water main pipes per year, which is supported within the FY2021-FY2025 Capital Improvement Plan (CIP).

 In addition, a risk-based ranking system was developed for integrating and managing the water system pipe asset rankings.
-The ranking takes into account the consequence of failure of the pipe and the probability of failure of the pipe.
-Consequence of failure takes into account the proximity of the pipe to critical facilities (hospitals, schools), as well as the potential for flood damage due to breakage.
-Probability of failure takes into account pipe type, age, joint type, and vibrations under heavy loads (highways, railroad tracks).
+The ranking takes into account the consequence of failure of the pipe and the probability of its failure.
+Consequence of failure takes into account the proximity of the pipe to critical facilities (e.g., hospitals, schools), as well as the potential for flood damage due to breakage.
+Probability of failure takes into account pipe type, age, joint type, and vibrations under heavy loads (e.g., highways, railroad tracks).
 The water main assets were then grouped into a risk matrix, by condition and criticality, from low priority to high priority, with recommended actions that range from immediate pipe replacement to acoustic monitoring, advanced in-pipe inspection, as well as cleaning and cement lining.

-More detailed information on the City's water system infrastructure plan can be found in the City's FY2020-FY2024 Capital Improvement Plan.
+More detailed information on the City's water system infrastructure plan can be found in the City's FY2021-FY2025 Capital Improvement Plan.